Glossary term

 Stock Option

-A stock option is a contract or award that gives the holder the right to buy company shares at a set price, often as part of employee compensation or capital structure.
+A stock option is a right to buy shares at a set price before a deadline, usually under a contract, compensation plan, or financing arrangement.

 Updated